 Reaching the river there are three bridges that cross the Lot in Villeneuve.
 The old bridge, the ‘Pont Vieux’, is a 13th century bridge based on the bridge at Cahors, but has lost its original towers.
 However it still provides attractive views along the river valley and you can admire the Chapel of Notre Dame at the end of the bridge.

 Legend has it that in the early 13th century some boatmen were stopped in the middle of the river by a powerful force.
 One of the boatmen dived in to investigate and emerged holding a statue of the Virgin Mary.
 A chapel was built here and dedicated to mariners.

 On the other side of the river is a little medieval-style garden and the Chapelle des Penitents Blancs, the chapel of the white penitents.
-(The chapel of the blue penitents has been destroyed!).
 The members practiced collective penitence and carried out lots of work for the poor and sick of the area around Villeneuve-sur-Lot.

 On the edge of the old town centre is the second gateway - the Tour de Pujols.
 This is built in the same style as the Paris tower and with the tower of St Catherines church these towers give Villeneuve a very interesting sky-line.
 Next to the Pujols Tower you can see some remains of the town’s fortifications.

 Other points of interest in the town are the Gajac Mill which has been converted into the Art Museum of Villeneuve-sur-Lot; the Saint Cyr Hospital, a beautiful building donated to the town and which still has its original 19th century pharmacy with 500 decorated porcelain pots, and the Gallo-Roman ruins at Eysses to the north of Villeneuve.

 A visit to the Villeneuve-sur-Lot tourist office (near the Porte de Paris) will provide you with a detailed map highlighting all these places of interest.